Botiel/airbnb_playwright_infra_demo/README.md

 - activate venv: source venv/bin/activate or venv\Scripts\activate
 - for mac / linux users: from the terminal →  make install
 - for windows users: from the terminal →  pip install -r requirements.txt →  playwright install
+- Reports and test artifacts will be generated in the end of the test inside pytest_reports folder (video, screenshots, trace file, reports)

 ---